 - Google Pixel 4 Release Date: Early October 2019 announcement, late Oct release date

-- What is the Pixel 4: Google’s fourth phone since rebranding the budget Nexus phone line
+- What is the Pixel 4: Google’s fourth phone since rebranding the Nexus phone line

-- What to Expect?: 2-3 phones, dual cameras, optical fingerprint sensors (in the screen) & more
+- What to Expect?: 2-3 phones, triple cameras, optical fingerprint sensors (in the screen) & more

 - Pixel 4 Price?: We’re guessing anywhere from $649-$999 depending on the model

 Each year Google releases at least two new phones near the end of the year.
-However, for 2019 we’ll get a “lite” or cheap version of the Pixel 3 and the Pixel 3 XL within the first few months.
-If you don’t like the Pixel 3 XL, you may enjoy the cheaper Pixel 3 XL Lite.
-Otherwise, wait for the Pixel 4 and iPhone 11 later in the year after the summer months.
+However, for 2019 they released a budget Pixel 3a and Pixel 3a XL (lite versions) in May, and will release the Pixel 4 later this year.
+If you don’t like the Pixel 3 XL wait for the Pixel 4.

 For the last three years, Google’s waited until early October to announce its phone, then release it a few weeks later.
-However, with the Galaxy S10, iPhone 11, OnePlus 7 and more giving them some competition, we could finally see an earlier release date.
+However, with the Galaxy S10, iPhone 11, OnePlus 7 and OnePlus 7 Pro giving them some competition, we could finally see an earlier release date.
 Especially now that they already posted it to Twitter.

-Either way, early rumors point to some exciting changes, finally more than one camera on the back, and an edge-to-edge display that can rival the best of the best.
+Either way, early rumors point to some exciting changes.
+Those include finally more than one camera on the back, more RAM, and a display that can rival the best of the best.
 And now that Google owns the entire HTC hardware mobile division, we might get the best phone the search giant has ever released.

 5 Things We Want From the Pixel 4